University of Liverpool

 Assessment

-As a result of HEE funding, the programme has a CBT pathway whereby a number of trainees are able to complete additional portfolios and specific placements that enable them to meet accreditation standards with the British Association for Behavioural and Cognitive Psychotherapists (BABCP).
+The programme has a CBT pathway whereby a number of trainees are able to complete additional portfolios and specific placements that enable them to meet accreditation standards with the British Association for Behavioural and Cognitive Psychotherapists (BABCP).
 Eligibility and requirements for this will be discussed with all applicants who accept an offer following interview on commencing the programme.
 Trainees who do not follow the specific BABCP pathway will still meet the minimum training standards with respect to the teaching requirement for the BABCP.

 Last updated: